Australian football/cricket agent Loren Robb of Perth buys American Premiere League "AUSSEES" franchise | ExBulletin

 “I grew up with cricket and it’s part of my lifestyle whether it’s leisure or business.
 I was shown the American Premiere League business plan and I was immediately attracted, but I always do my due diligence before starting a new business venture After studying the whole plan in detail I decided to buy the Aussees franchise The idea of uniting seven different communities through cricket in the world’s largest sports market is a win for cricket as well as for community unit.
 I am very proud to represent the Australian community in the United States and assure everyone that the team we will build will meet the expectations of hundreds of thousands of Aussies living in the US and around the world,” said Robb.

-Jay Miro, APL founder and CEO added: “The cricket revolution in America” is at its peak and I welcome Mr. Robb aboard this historic voyage.
+Jay Miro, founder and CEO of APL added, “The cricket revolution in America” is at its peak and I welcome Mr Robb on board this historic journey.
 APL is very aggressively conducting trials with hundreds of candidates in the US.
 People like this idea of teams named after their communities.
 We have now sold five of our seven franchises and will complete the remaining two very soon.
 Our tickets and match schedules are online.
 Team owners are working aggressively to finalize their player roster.
 Broadcast deal is also in the final stages of negotiations.
 Stadium Officials are ready for this historic cricket tournament.
 I am truly amazed and humbled by the unparalleled love and support we are getting from fans all over the world USA and Canada And rest assured, we will give these fans the best, most exciting and exciting cricket show ever in the US”

 Follow APL on twitter @APLCRICKETUSA